rushidaoyhs/HumanoidStandup-v1-rl/README.md

 \pi(s, a) is a now a the CDF of Gaussian Distribution.

 why do you need the Critic?
-Just use policy gradient.
+Aha. in the policy gradient of J, there is a Q. so you need the Critic.